The Engine Room

 The second floor Meeting Room is furnished reminiscent of how it was during the late 19th century, the real heyday of Friendship as a community organization.
 A focal point is the original furniture used by members for their meetings.
 Various ceremonial objects are exhibited here such as parade uniforms, capes, banners and other regalia.
 Also, a bust of George Washington in the Meeting Room represents the Friendship Fire Company’s tradition of honoring the nation’s first president.

-A highlight of the collection is the Rodgers Pumper, a Suction Engine or Hand Pumper built for Friendship by John Rodgers of Baltimore in 1851.
+A highlight of the Friendship Firehouse collection is the suction engine, or suction pumper, built by John Rodgers of Baltimore and purchased by the Friendship Fire Company in 1851.
 Learn more about the pumper from “The Friendship Pumper” by Kris Lloyd, Antiques in Alexandria 1999.

 The Hose Carriage

 Suction engines used hose to draw water from a water source such as wells or rivers.
 Only a few pieces of hose could be carried on a pumper itself, so carriages were made to carry extra hose.
 Friendship’s hose carriage was made locally in coachmaker, and Friendship member, Robert F. Prettyman’s shop on North Pitt Street.
 Its two large bells sounded the alarm as it was pulled along Alexandria’s streets.